CameronRobsonLeigh/Neural-Network-Image-predictions/README.md

 # Neural-Network-Image-predictions

+Neural network predictions for images of items of clothing.

 1. Read dataset and create data loaders: 5%
 Here we pull through the fashion mnist dataset that consists of 70,000 greyscale 28x28 images belonging to 10 different items of clothing.